- (Chair) Chris Walsh, Chief Executive, Wise Age & Chair, Positive Ageing in London (PAiL)

 - Jacqueline Tyson, OT Technical Instructor, Lincolnshire Partnership NHS Foundation Trust (Langworth Ward Innovation Project) – *Winner of the Positive Practice in Mental Health Awards 2017*

-- Sarah Thompson, Head of Older People and Agency Management, Peabody
+- Sarah Thompson, Head of Older People's Services, Peabody

 - Nimalini Ajith, Joint and Bone Health Physiotherapist, Better Bones Kingston Service, Public Health Department of Royal Borough of Kingston-upon-Thames